Ivan Bagramyan: Career after World War II

 There is no point in hiding that before the war we mostly learned to attack, and did not pay enough attention to such an important manoeuvre as retreat.
 Now we have paid for this.
 It turned out that the commanders and the staff were not sufficiently prepared to prepare and execute the retreat manoeuvre.
 Now, in the second week of war, we had in fact to learn from the beginning the most difficult art – the art of the execution of retreat.

 In 1979, another book of Bagramyan titled My Memoirs was published and was based on the first and second volumes.
 A large portion of the book was dedicated to the Armenian issues including the territories of Western Armenia, massacres of Armenians by the Ottoman Empire and the Armenian Genocide, the Ottoman invasion of Armenia and the Battle of Sardarapat, as well as other topics.

 Marshal Bagramyan was awarded numerous Soviet and foreign orders and medals for his service, including two Orders of the Hero of the Soviet Union, seven Orders of Lenin, the Order of the October Revolution, three Orders of the Red Banner, two Orders of Suvorov and the Order of Kutuzov.
-Among the other commendations he received were the Polish Polonia Restituta twice and the Medal For the Victory Over Germany.
+Among the other commendations he received were the Polish Polonia Restituta twice and the Medal "For the Victory Over Germany".

 After the death of Marshal Vasily Chuikov on 18 March 1982, he was the last surviving Soviet Marshal who had held a high command in World War II.
 However, Bagramyan was ill and died a few months later, on 21 September 1982, at the age of 84.
 He was buried with full military honors at the Kremlin Wall Necropolis in Moscow.
-A town and district (raion) in Soviet Armenia, a military firing range, an Armenian Army training brigade, and a subway station and a major avenue in capital Yerevan, have been named in his honor.
+A town and district (raion) in Soviet Armenia, a military firing range, an Armenian Army training brigade, and a subway station and a major avenue in the capital Yerevan, have been named in his honor.
 On 11 May 1997, the government of Armenia established the commemorative 100th Anniversary of Marshal Bagramyan medal.
 It is awarded to service and civilian personnel who participated in the Second World War.